Flightstar History

 2002

-The renovation of Soldier Field in Chicago moved the 2002 season of the Chicago Bears to Champaign.
-The season’s highlight was the Monday night match-up between the Green Bay Packers and the Chicago Bears.
-We welcomed over 120 aircraft that evening!
+The renovation of Soldier Field moved the Chicago Bears 2002 season to Champaign.
+The highlight was the Monday Night matchup between the Green Bay Packers and Chicago Bears, welcoming over 120 aircraft.

 2004